bshaffer/oauth2-server-php-docs/content/index.md

 # An OAuth2 Server Library for PHP

-Implement OAuth2.0 cleanly into your PHP application.
+Implement an OAuth 2.0 Server cleanly into your PHP application.
 [Download the Code](https://github.com/bshaffer/oauth2-server-php) from GitHub to get started.

 ## Requirements